Hiding the truth is a dangerous game

 or deceive others.

-is make secret plans jointly
+is to make secret plans jointly

-to commit an unlawful or harmful act
+with a group of people to commit a crime or an unlawful or harmful act

 is a secret or ulterior

 (and plan) to implement a particular idea without telling anybody even